ArsenijsDanilko/Adsorbase/README.md

 ---

-## Usage
+## 🔧 Usage

 ### 1. Launching the web app

-1. In a python file or Jupyter notebook, import the `launch` function, and call it.
+1. Create a .py file, and add the following lines of code to import the `launch` function and call it.

     ```python
     from adsorbase import launch

     launch()
     ```